 - Tell me about a favorite work experience and why it was important to you.

 Does the person pay attention to you while you are asking these questions?
-Is he interested in your response or are they occupied elsewhere?
+Are they interested in your response or are they occupied elsewhere?
 Do they respond with lots of answers about themselves, or do they discuss how they appreciate a team-work environment?
-These are only a few of the questions you can ask to successfully elicit the metaprograms I’ve discussed.
+These are only a few of the questions you can ask to successfully elicit the metaprograms we’ve discussed.
 If you don’t get the information you need, rephrase the question until you do.
 This should help you to determine working styles and figure out if this new candidate will be right for your business.

 Header image © Shutterstock/wavebreakmedia